 Since each piece of data is managed by only one cluster node, an access over the network is only a "single hop" operation.
-This type of access is extremely scalable, since it can use point-to-point communication and thus take optimal advantage of a switched network.
+This type of access is extremely scalable, since it can utilize point-to-point communication and thus take optimal advantage of a switched network.

 Failover of a distributed cache involves promoting backup data to be primary storage.
 When a cluster node fails, all remaining cluster nodes determine what data each holds in backup that the failed cluster node had primary responsible for when it died.
 Those data becomes the responsibility of whatever cluster node was the backup for the data:

 The distributed cache service also allows certain cluster nodes to be configured to store data, and others to be configured to not store data.
 The name of this setting is local storage enabled.
-Cluster nodes that are configured with the local storage enabled option provide the cache storage and the backup storage for the distributed cache.
-Regardless of this setting, all cluster nodes have the same exact view of the data, due to location transparency.
+Cluster nodes that are configured with the local storage enabled option will provide the cache storage and the backup storage for the distributed cache.
+Regardless of this setting, all cluster nodes will have the same exact view of the data, due to location transparency.

 There are several benefits to the local storage enabled option: